Guide-de-bonne-pratique-du-brûleur-de-chandelle Coton Corail

 Keep lit candles out of the reach of children and pets.

-Do not leave burning candles in a room unattended.
+Do not leave candles burning in a room unattended.

 HOW MANY HOURS DOES MY CANDLE LAST?